 Disposal of Hazardous Waste

-Disposing of hazardous waste ethically is vitally important to maintain pristine water sources.
+Disposing of hazardous waste ethically is vitally essential to maintain pristine water sources.

 They should never be disposed of by dumping or burying, even on a landfill site.